-89. When payment of benefit has been delayed due to Departmental maladministration, the customer may have fallen behind with mortgage payments.
+108. When payment of benefit has been delayed due to Departmental maladministration, the customer may have fallen behind with mortgage payments.
 If the lender charges additional interest or default charges as a result, a special payment may be considered which reflects these charges.
-Two of the businesses (Jobcentre Plus and The Pension Service) have a standard mortgage interest calculator for determining the interest in such cases.
-The calculator applies the standard rate for mortgage interest which is used in means-tested benefits (Income Support and Pension Credit).
+DWP operations have a standard mortgage interest calculator for determining the interest in such cases.
+The calculator applies the standard rate for mortgage interest which is used in meanstested benefits.
 The calculator should be used if the business has maladministered the case and the customer has incurred additional interest charges on their mortgage account as a result.
 You should ask to see verification of the interest charge, as the lender might have levied a one-off default fee instead, or there might have been no extra interest or charges levied because the mortgage was met by someone else, such as a joint owner.
-Before determining the required level of redress, you need to check how much of the interest relates to the DWP delay and how much relates to the customer's circumstances which are outwith the delay, eg existing mortgage arrears.
+Before determining the required level of redress, you need to check how much of the interest relates to the DWP delay and how much relates to the customer's circumstances which are outwith the delay, e.g. existing mortgage arrears.